 The New York Film Academy has campuses all over the world, including Europe, Asia-Pacific, and the Middle East.
-According to their website, only the Los Angeles and South Beach campuses offer several programs for aspiring students.
+According to their website, only the Los Angeles and South Beach campuses offer several gaming university programs for aspiring students.

 These include an AFA, BFA, and MFA in Game Design.
 A one-year non-degree Game Design Program is also offered at both the Los Angeles and New York campuses.

 Woodbury University offers its 1,500 students more than 20 programs to choose from across three different schools.
 Aspiring game designers can look into the BFA in Game Art & Design provided by the School of Media, Culture, and Design.